 Richard Stroik, PhD, came to the University of San Diego in 1991.
-He currently serves as Chair of the Department of Languages and Literatures.
-He has previously served as coordinator of the Intensive Language (Dartmouth) Model for first-year language instruction and as a member of the executive committee of the Academic Assembly.
+He previously served as chair of the department and as coordinator of the Intensive Language (Dartmouth) Model for first-year language instruction and as a member of the executive committee of the Academic Assembly.
 He has been active in study abroad during his entire career, serving as chair of the Study Abroad committee and creating a summer program in France.
 His research interests are in 20th century French poetry and Camus.
 Stroik is a product of Catholic elementary and secondary education.

 Ph.D., New York University, French

 B.A., University of Wisconsin-Madison, French

 Scholarly and Creative Work